ukachyuthan/cs539_robot_grasp_generation/readme.md

 For installation, please follow the steps at the parent repository https://github.com/jsll/pytorch_6dof-graspnet.

-The Grasp_gen folder consists of the code for the ROS simulation.
+The grasp_gen pkg contains the Gazebo simulation env and motion planning code for testing grasps.

 Our implementation is explained on the project website: